AIRPORTS

 While Council District 4 does not have any airports within our borders, our constituents, and residents of Los Angeles in general, are affected by their operations.
 For CD4, Van Nuys Airport (VNY) and Hollywood Burbank Airport (BUR) are the most proximate, and most impactful, especially as regards flight paths and noise and particulate pollution.
 In addition, new aviation technologies like Advanced Air Mobility (AAM), Unmanned Aerial Systems (UAS) and eVTOL (electric vertical take-off and landing) have the potential to drastically change our skies.
 While aerial transportation is governed by the Federal Aviation Administration (FAA), our office works closely with our City, State, and Federal partners to advocate for our constituents.

 An FAA initiative, NextGen, changed flight paths in the area.
 For BUR and VNY, the waypoints (the point where planes turn towards the runway) were shifted to the south without an appropriate assessment of the change.
 Rather than track the 101 freeway, the flight paths now veer further south, affecting new community residential areas.
-We remain engaged with LAWA (Los Angeles World Airports) on the progress of the federal Environmental Assessment process for reviewing and potentially changing the VNY waypoints.
-For BUR, since the airport authority is not a City of Los Angeles entity like LAWA, we seek to work with them and Federal partners to track the status of the Environmental Assessment for their waypoints.

 HOW TO VOICE CONCERNS